laurentbarraud/AnimSprites/Readme.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/AnimSprites/refs/heads/master/AnimSprites-screenshot.jpg" width="500" alt="screenshot of the platformer" >
 </p>

+Started as an autonomous school project.
-The goal was to implement a robust sprite animation system, integrated with platforming mechanics such as movement, collision, and dynamic object handling.
+The goal was to implement a robust sprite animation system integrated with platforming mechanics such as movement, collision, and dynamic object handling.
+It’s a proof of concept showing how to assemble the core building blocks of a platformer, ideal for anyone who wants to build his or her own game in C# without Unity, XNA, or external libraries, and experiment with GDI+.

 ### Features
 - 🎮 Smooth sprite animations for walking, jumping, and attacking
 - 🎯 Precise collision detection with platforms and screen boundaries
 - 🛠️ In-game platform builder: create, move, and delete platforms or bushes at runtime
-- 🌿 Interactive objects — bushes can be placed and struck with a lightning effect
+- 🌿 Interactive objects: bushes can be placed and struck with a lightning effect
+- 🌀 Side‑scrolling effect when reaching the left or right edge of the screen
+- 🧩 Modular architecture for easy extension and maintenance
 - 🌧️ Toggleable rain effect via the build menu
-- 🧩 Modular architecture for easy extension and maintenance

 ### How to run
 1. Clone the repository with Git